Authentic Thai Pork Larb Recipe (Larb Moo)

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here .

-Larb is a traditional Thai salad made with ground meat, fresh herbs, lime juice, fish sauce, and toasted rice powder.
-It tastes savory, tangy, and spicy.
-Most versions use pork or beef and are served with sticky rice and raw vegetables.
+Larb is a traditional Thai salad from northeastern Thailand (Isan), made with ground meat, lime juice, fish sauce, fresh herbs, and toasted rice powder.
+It has a savory, tangy, and spicy flavor and is typically served with sticky rice and fresh vegetables.

 How to make pork larb

-Step 1: Prepare the fresh ingredients.
+1. Prepare the fresh ingredients.
 Finely chop the green onions and fresh herbs, thinly slice the shallots, and cut the lime into wedges.
-Set everything aside so itโs ready to go.
+Set everything aside.

-Step 2: Cook the pork.
+2. Cook the pork.
 In a dry pan or pot over low heat, add the ground pork and cook gently while breaking it apart.
-You donโt need oil.
-If you prefer a juicier larb, add a few tablespoons of water as it cooks.
+You don’t need oil.
+If you prefer a juicier salad, add a few tablespoons of water as it cooks.

-Step 3: Transfer to a bowl.
+3. Transfer to a bowl.
 Once the pork is fully cooked, transfer it to a mixing bowl.
-(Or keep it in the pot and season it directly, this is how most Thai street vendors do it!)
+(Or keep it in the pot and season it directly, this is how most Thai street vendors do it.)

-Step 4: Season.
+4. Season.
 Add fish sauce, toasted rice powder, lime juice, sugar, and chili flakes.
-Toss everything together while the pork is still warm so it soaks up all that flavor.
+Toss everything together while the pork is still warm.

-Serving tip: Serve with sticky rice or jasmine rice, and fresh vegetables such as cucumbers, tomatoes, long beans, or Thai eggplants.
-You can also spoon ground pork laab into crisp lettuce wraps.
+Serving tip: Serve it with sticky rice or jasmine rice and some fresh greens like cucumbers, long beans, or Thai eggplants on the side.
+You can also turn it into lettuce wraps if you want something lighter.

 Authentic Thai Pork Larb Recipe